peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

  * <i>ed2</i>: An arbitrary-precision number indicating the number of bits to rotate the first operand's mantissa.
 Must be an integer with an exponent of 0.
 If this parameter is positive, the mantissa is shifted to the left by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
 If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the mantissa become the most-significant bits instead.

  * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
-If this parameter is null or specifies an unlimited precision, this method has the same behavior as  `Shift` Shift .
+If this parameter is null or specifies an unlimited precision, this method has the same behavior as  `Shift`  .

 <b>Return Value:</b>